Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Shader-Graph.md

 ## Next steps

-After creating your Shader Graph Asset, [create a new node](Create-New-Node.md) to start creating your new Shader Graph.
+After creating your Shader Graph Asset, [open your graph asset for editing](Open-Graph-Edit.md) and [create a new node](Create-New-Node.md) to make your new Shader Graph.